xh3b4sd/workflow/README.md

 ### Workflow Generation

 ```
-$ workflow generate -h
+$ workflow create -h
-Generate github workflows and config files.
+Create github workflows and config files.

 Usage:
-  workflow generate [flags]
+  workflow create [flags]
-  workflow generate [command]
+  workflow create [command]

 Available Commands:
-  dependabot  Generate a dependabot workflow for e.g. golang and docker.
+  dependabot  Create a dependabot workflow for e.g. golang and docker.
-  dockergo    Generate a docker workflow for building and pushing docker images of golang apps.
+  dockergo    Create a docker workflow for building and pushing docker images of golang apps.
-  dockerts    Generate a docker workflow for building and pushing docker images of typescript apps.
+  dockerts    Create a docker workflow for building and pushing docker images of typescript apps.
-  golang      Generate a golang workflow for e.g. running tests and checking formatting.
+  golang      Create a golang workflow for e.g. running tests and checking formatting.
-  grpcgo      Generate a grpc workflow for golang code generation.
+  grpcgo      Create a grpc workflow for golang code generation.
-  grpcts      Generate a grpc workflow for typescript code generation.
+  grpcts      Create a grpc workflow for typescript code generation.

 Flags:
-  -h, --help   help for generate
+  -h, --help   help for create

-Use "workflow generate [command] --help" for more information about a command.
+Use "workflow create [command] --help" for more information about a command.
 ```

 ```
-$ workflow generate dependabot -h
+$ workflow create dependabot -h
-Generate a dependabot workflow for e.g. golang and docker.
+Create a dependabot workflow for e.g. golang and docker.
 The dependabot
 workflow for golang includes a separate action of executing "go mod tidy" due
 to some dependabot limitations.
 This limitation requires automated fixing and
 therefore dedicated push access to the configured repository.
 The explicitly